 - Knock on the door.
 When you decide to begin your French kiss, don't just jab your tongue into your partner's mouth.
 Knock on the door, so to speak, by slowing moving your tongue.
 Stop when you reach your partners lips and teeth to make sure your partner wants to begin French kissing.
 Chances are your date will enthusiastically respond in kind to your French kissing maneuver.

-- Explore.
+- Explore a little.
 Now that the two of your French kissing, take the time to explore his or her mouth, tongue, lips and teeth.
 Find what you enjoy doing the most and see what your partner prefers as well.

 Now that you know how to kiss, here are some additional tips to improve your kissing experience.